 Q. What Fuel can be used in My Henley Stove?

 A. Wood Fuel- Burn only seasoned timber with a moisture content of less than 20%.
-Poor quality timber causes low combustion efficiency, produces harmful condensation, reduces eﬀectiveness of the air wash and life of the appliance.
+Poor quality timber causes low combustion efficiency, produces harmful condensation, reduces the eﬀectiveness of the air wash and life of the appliance.

-DO NOT burn construction timber painted, impregnated/treated wood, manufactured board products or pallet wood.
+DO NOT burn construction timber painted, impregnated/treated wood, manufactured board products, or pallet wood.

 Solid fuel – Burn the only anthracite or manufactured briquette smokeless fuels listed as suitable for use with closed heating appliances.